 There are a number of steps the employers can take, many of them fairly straightforward:

 Titles and pronouns: Forms and policies often use gender-specific pronouns when the gender neutral “they/them/their” would be equally appropriate and more inclusive of non-binary individuals.
 Similarly most common titles are gender specific (Mr, Mrs Miss etc).
 Either a gender neutral alternative should be offered (eg Mx) or staff should have the option of choosing not to be assigned a title.
-Monitoring

-: Most of the employment law cases have focused on the use of appropriate toilet facilities for transgender staff.
+Facilities: Most of the employment law cases have focused on the use of appropriate toilet facilities for transgender staff.
 Government Equalities Office guidance explains that: “a trans person should be free to select the facilities appropriate to the gender in which they present.
 For example, when a trans person starts to live in their acquired gender role on a full time basis they should be afforded the right to use the facilities appropriate to the acquired gender role.
 Employers should avoid discriminating against anyone with the protected characteristic of ‘gender reassignment’.
 Where employers already offer gender-neutral toilets and changing facilities, the risk of creating a barrier for transgender people is alleviated.”
-Uniforms/dress codes

-: It is a good idea to identify the people in the organisation who are best placed to offer advice and support to transgender members of staff.
+Mentoring and support: It is a good idea to identify the people in the organisation who are best placed to offer advice and support to transgender members of staff.
 Sometimes establishing a support network can be the best way to achieve this.
 Often support for trans people is delivered as part of a wider LGBT network, though as noted above, the needs of trans people need to be considered separately from those of people with minority sexual orientations.

 Support for staff who are transitioning